-Here we have three primary concerns.
-First, it seems implausible that the technical issue that we raise is likely to command congressional attention.
-Congress moves slowly, and there is little reason to believe that Congress either has the interest in addressing these issues appropriately or would usefully harness appropriate expert input.
+has the interest in addressing these issues appropriately or would usefully harness the appropriate expert input.
 Second, changing the confidence level is likely to change the viability of securities litigation, and it will be difficult to predict the full effects of such changes.
 As a result, legal changes in this area are best implemented in a flexible manner that can be refined over time.
 This approach does not characterize legislation; although Congress can occasionally be prompted to turn its attention to this type of policymaking, it rarely revisits a matter even after it has introduced substantial changes.
-The last major legislation related to securities litigation was enacted more than 20 years ago.120 Third, the analysis we suggest is precisely the type of determination by made by an administrative agency which has both the scientific tools and the detailed familiarity with the securities markets required.
+The last major legislation related to securities litigation was enacted more than 20 years ago.
+Third, the analysis we suggest is precisely the type of determination appropriately made by an administrative agency, which has both the scientific tools and the detailed familiarity with the securities markets required.
 The SEC's expertise is precisely the reason that Congress delegates lawmaking to administrative agencies through the rulemaking process.

 This takes us then to the SEC.
 To be clear, the case for the SEC to determine confidence level through rulemaking is more than just process of elimination.
 For one thing, we believe it is well-and deliberately-positioned to regulate the private securities litigation landscape.
-As Professor Joseph Grundfest wrote a quarter century ago, before the PSLRA's enactment:
+As Professor Joseph Grundfest wrote a quarter century ago, before the Private Securities Litigation Reform Act's enactment: